NFDeadly/ElMagic/README.md

 # ElMagic
-The Magical World of NF
+The Magical World of NF!
-Just a site, that I add my cr*p?